asclaudino/file_uploader/README.md

 3. **Setup Environment Variables**
     ```bash
     touch .env.local
-  And paste it: NEXT_PUBLIC_API_URL=http://localhost:8000
+  - And paste it: NEXT_PUBLIC_API_URL=http://localhost:8000

 4. **Running the project**
-    To run the development server:
+- To run the development server:
     ```bash
     npm run dev
+- And the app will be running at  http://localhost:3000